HazimElHalabi/Marketing-Agency-Website-Refactoring/README.md

 Refactoring the HTML and CSS code of a Digital Marketing Agency website to make it more accessible for people with disabilities.

-HTML and CSS codes have been updated to imporve the website's functionality and make it more efficient.
+HTML and CSS codes have been updated to imporve the website's functionality and make it more efficient..

 ## Screenshot